HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf213.md

 ### DXClient - LiveSync

 === "Containers"
-    You can include the date fields associated with the workflow of a requested item.
+    A new DXClient artifact called LiveSync supports the ability to synchronize WebDAV-based theme files from local machine to server, and server-to-local in real time.
+This process watches the file system for changes in the background.
 See the Help Center topic [LiveSync](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md) for additional information.

 === "On-Premises"
     A new DXClient artifact called LiveSync supports the ability to synchronize WebDAV-based theme files from local machine to server, and server-to-local in real time.
 This process watches the file system for changes in the background.
 See the Help Center topic [LiveSync](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md) for additional information.